Amedzro-Elikplim/nodejs-docker/README.md

 - Make sure you don't have any previous containers running.
 Run ``docker ps`` to get the container ``id`` Run ``docker rm -f <id>`` to remove the container.
 For example ``docker rm -f 736788336ccd383`` or you can simple use the docker desktop app to delete the container.

-- Make sure you are in the root directory and rund the following command ``docker run -dp 3000:3000 -w /app -v "$(pwd):/app" node:12-alpine sh -c "yarn install && yarn run dev"`` This command is likely for fail on windows because ``$(pwd)`` is a linux command to get the absolute path of the root dir.
+- Make sure you are in the root directory and run the following command ``docker run -dp 3000:3000 -w /app -v "$(pwd):/app" node:12-alpine sh -c "yarn install && yarn run dev"`` This command is likely for fail on windows because ``$(pwd)`` is a linux command to get the absolute path of the root dir.
 A workaround is to copy the absolute path of your file and replace ``$(pwd)`` with the absolute path eg ``C:\Users\projects\app``.

 - If you are using a Macbook or any ARM64 device then use this command ``docker run -dp 3000:3000 -w /app -v "$(pwd):/app" node:12-alpine sh -c "apk add --no-cache python2 g++ make && yarn install && yarn run dev"``

 - You are likely to get a error message ``cannot find image: install latest: locally``.
 This means that you do not have the node:12-alpine image locally installed.
-Open a new cmd and run ``docker pull node:12-alpine`` This will install the image.
+Open a new cmd and run ``docker pull node:12-alpine`` This will install the image and run the command again

 - You can watch the logs using ``docker logs -f <container-id>`` You'll know you're ready to go when you see this.